department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 1. Participants generally **understood the results screens** and figured out what  they should do next.

 ### Usability Issues
-5. Three participants had **difficulty answering the service years question** because they found the options confusing.
+5. Three participants had **difficulty answering the service years question** because they found the options confusing. *ADD DETAILS AND QUOTES*
 1. Two participants brought up (unprompted) that they **didn't know what a "C-123 plane" was**, which was mentioned in one of the Agent Orange questions.
 Two other participants said, *"If it applied to you, you would know" (p9).*
 1. Some participants had **beliefs about whether they were eligible for benefits under the PACT Act** before trying the PACT Act Wizard, and some of these beliefs were *incorrect* and not addressed by any content in the wizard.
+  RECOMMENDATION: Consider adding more content to the main PACT Act page, and link from there to this wizard.
 1. Three participants were **confused by the jump links** at the top of the results page on Staging because they interpreted them as CTA's (i.e., *file a disability claim* or *apply for health care* right now).